 Ultimately, more studies are needed to better understand how mangosteen may fit into an effective weight loss plan.

-A recent 26-week study in obese women found that those receiving 400 mg of supplemental mangosteen extract daily had significant reductions in insulin resistance — a risk factor for diabetes — compared to the control group ().
+A recent 26-week study in women with obesity found that those receiving 400 mg of supplemental mangosteen extract daily had significant reductions in insulin resistance — a risk factor for diabetes — compared to the control group (

 The combination of the xanthone and fiber contents in mangosteen may help balance blood sugar.
 However, more research is needed.

 Fiber and vitamin C — both of which can be found in mangosteen — are important for a healthy immune system (